kukuu/Technopedia/README.md

 ## The Twelve-Factor App methodology

 This is a methodology for building software as a service applications.
 These best practices are designed to enable applications to be built with portability and resilience when deployed to the web.

+## TestComplete

+TestComplete is a functional automated testing platform developed by SmartBear Software.
+TestComplete gives testers the ability to create automated tests for Microsoft Windows, Web, Android, and iOS applications.

+## Testenium

+Testenium generates programming language code for Selenium WebDriver in C#, Java and Python languages. ...
+When a test is executed Testenium records screenshots, videos and error reports and provides user with the reports without writing any code at all.

+## Blue Green Deployment

+At its core, a blue-green deployment is a release practice that maintains two production environments called blue and green, switching between whether the blue or green environment is live - using Load Ballancers.
+The primary benefit of this approach is to mitigate risk and control the timing of releases.

+## Canary deployment - Segmentation

+A canary deployment / canary test allows you to gradually release new features to a subset of your users while still serving your current branch to the rest of your users.
+It basically allows you to test things in parallel without having to make major merges/deployments.
+This allows you to A/B test features to assess performance before releasing them to a majority of your users.

+## Coaching & Mentoring

+Mentoring is a long-term process based on mutual trust and respect.
+Coaching, on the other hand, is for a short period of time.
+Mentoring is more focused on creating an informal association between the mentor and mentee, whereas coaching follows a more structured and formal approach.

+## Factory pattern

+A Factory Pattern or Factory Method Pattern says that just define an interface or abstract class for creating an object but let the subclasses decide which class to instantiate.
+The Factory Method Pattern is also known as Virtual Constructor.

+## Benefits SPA

+Advantages:

+1. Fast and responsive.
+Since single-page applications don't update the entire page but only required content, they significantly improve a website's speed.

+2. Good for making Responsive Websites, Support mobile, Tablet & Desktop.
+No extra queries to the server to download pages.
+Performance improvement.

+3. Single Page Application can improve performance in many ways, Single time file load each of HTML, CSS, JS

+Disadvantages:

+Client must enable JavaScript, Single Page Application build with JavaScript, So JavaScript should be enabled in client browser.
+JavaScript enabled in all modern browsers by default.
+Security: Compare to traditional page Single Page Application is less secure due to Cross-site scripting (XSS).
+Memory Leak: Memory leak in JavaScript can even cause powerful system to slow down.